dimajix/flowman/docs/spec/mapping/assemble.md

         Specifies the name of the exploded column.
     * `path` **(optional)** *(string)*:
         Specifies the path to be exploded.
 The path has to be an array (or a child of an array)
-  * `rename` - Renames some input columns
+  * `rename` - Renames some input columns.
+Note that it is *not* an error to try to rename non-existing columns.
+In this case, no column will be appended.
     * `kind` **(mandatory)** *(string)*: `rename`
     * `path` **(optional)** *(string)*:
         Specify a common subpath in the incoming data, from where columns should be extracted and renamed
     * `columns` **(optional)** *(map: string)*:
         A map containing rename information.
 The key is the new column name and the value the incoming column name.
-  * `lift` - Extracts specific columns of a nested path and appends these as simple columns
+  * `lift` - Extracts specific columns of a nested path and appends these as simple columns.
+Note that it is not an error to specify non-existing columns.
+Such column will simply be ignored.
     * `kind` **(mandatory)** *(string)*: `lift`
     * `path` **(mandatory)** *(string)*:
         Specify the path in the incoming data which should be lifted to the top level
     * `columns` **(mandatory)** *(list: string)*:
         Specify all columns relative to the path of columns which should be lifted to the top level
-  * `nest` - Collects some columns and nests these into a new sub structure
+  * `nest` - Collects some columns and nests these into a new sub structure.
+Note that it is not an error to specify non-existing columns.
+Such column will simply be ignored.
     * `kind` **(mandatory)** *(string)*: `nest`
     * `name` **(mandatory)** *(string)*:
         Specify the name of the new nested structure